-The 62,300 AF decrease of groundwater in storage in WY 2021 shown in Table 10 is coincident with below average precipitation in 2021 (8.2 inches).
+The 41,500 AF decrease of groundwater in storage in WY 2021 shown in Table 10 is coincident with below average precipitation in 2021 (8.2 inches).
 Historical comparison of annually tabulated precipitation, total groundwater extractions, and annual change in groundwater in storage reveals a close correlation between annual total precipitation and change in groundwater in storage (see Figure 12).
 Specifically, years with well above average precipitation (i.e. 1983, 1993, 1995, 1998, 2005, and 2017) are all associated with years of large increases in groundwater in storage.
-Conversely, nearly all below average precipitation years are associated with years of decline in groundwater in storage.
-The influence of total annual groundwater extractions on annual change in groundwater in storage is also apparent, although to a lesser degree.
+Conversely, nearly all15 below average precipitation years are associated with years of decline in groundwater in storage is also apparent, although to a lesser degree.
+The influence of groundwater extractions on annual changes in groundwater in storage in groundwater in storage is also apparent, although to a lesser degree.
+The influence of groundwater extractions on annual changes in groundwater in storage in groundwater in storage is also apparent, although to a lesser degree.
 The influence of groundwater extractions on annual changes in groundwater in storage is most apparent during the drought of the mid-1980's through the early 1990's, when below average precipitation prevailed, but a trend of decreasing groundwater extractions resulted in a slight upward trend in annual changes of groundwater in storage.

 Annual Change in Groundwater in Storage was calculated using the groundwater model for water years 1981 through 2016 and by groundwater elevation change maps for water years 2017 through present.
 The groundwater elevation method has been calibrated to groundwater model results (see Appendix F), however, some noteworthy differences between the methods remain; While the estimated value of S, used in the groundwater elevation change method, is based on sound science and using the best readily available information, it is necessary to acknowledge that the true value of S in the Paso Robles Formation Aquifer is spatially variable (as indicated in the GSP groundwater model) and ranges in value both above and below the estimated value of seven percent.
 This, coupled with the necessity to rely on interpolated water levels through data gap areas in the groundwater level monitoring network (see Section 2.4.1), contributes to a moderate amount of method uncertainty.
-In addition, the groundwater elevation change method is susceptible to potential over or under-estimation due to the method's inability to account for groundwater in transit.
+In addition, the groundwater elevation change method is susceptible to potential over or under-estimation due to the method's inability to account for groundwater in transit16.
 Regardless, the groundwater elevation change method is considered the best available tool for estimating annual change in groundwater in storage until the GSP groundwater model can be updated.

-&lt;sup>15 The exception to this is water year 2018, which was a below average precipitation year associated with a minor increase in groundwater in storage.
+15 The exception to this is water year 2018, which was a below average precipitation year associated with a minor increase in groundwater in storage.
 It should be noted that this change in groundwater in storage was calculated independently from the groundwater model using the groundwater elevation change map method described above.

-&lt;sup>16 Groundwater in transit refers to recharged groundwater that is in the process of percolating downward through the unsaturated zone and is not yet contributing to a measurable change in groundwater elevation.
+16 Groundwater in transit refers to recharged groundwater that is in the process of percolating downward through the unsaturated zone and is not yet contributing to a measurable change in groundwater elevation.
 The amount of groundwater in transit is assumed to be highly spatially and temporally variable in the Subbasin.